A differential approach to Ax-Schanuel, I: Introduction

 \begin{thmx} Let $(Y, \mathscr Y)$ be a simple $(G,G/B)$-structure on $Y$, $\hat p_1, \ldots , \hat p_n$ be $n$ formal parameterizations of (formal) neighborhoods of points $p_1, \ldots, p_n$ in $G/B$ and $\upsilon_1, \ldots , \upsilon_n$ be solutions of $\mathscr Y$ defined in a neighborhood of $p_1, \ldots, p_n$ respectively.
 If then there exist $i<j$ such that

 \end{thmx}

 By construction $ {\rm tr.deg.}_{\mathbb C} \mathbb C\left( \hat p_i , (\partial^\alpha \upsilon_i)(\hat p_i) : 1 \leq i \leq n,\; \alpha \in \mathbb N^{\dim G/B} \right) \leq n(\dim Y + \dim G)$ so the hypothesis imposes $(n-1)\dim Y +1$ additional algebraic relations.
 Theorem \ref{thmC} does not (in full generality) give any details about the kinds of special subvarieties or correspondences that can occur - this is a problem we address in several concrete situations of interest in this paper and in additional cases in the sequel.
-Nevertheless, it will be crucial in giving a model theoretic analysis of the relevant partial differential equations.
+Nevertheless, it will be crucial in giving a model theoretic analysis of the relevant partial differential equations solving several cases of a problem posed by Scanlon \cite{Scanlon}.
 For example, as a consequence we are able to show that the sets $\mathscr{Y}$ defined by the equations (along with some natural inequalities), in a differentially closed field, are strongly minimal and geometrically trivial.